grecaun/wvs-cardgame/README.md

     ```
     python server.py [-l LOBBYTIMEOUT] [-t PLAYTIMEOUT] [-m MINPLAYERS] [-s NUMSTRIKES] [-c MAXCLIENTS] [-h]
     ```
+    * -l LOBBYTIMEOUT
-    * -l LOBBYTIMEOUT  Sets the amount of time (in seconds) the server waits before starting a game once enough players are connected.
+      * Sets the amount of time (in seconds) the server waits before starting a game once enough players are connected.
+    * -t PLAYTIMEOUT
-    * -t PLAYTIMEOUT   Sets the amount of time (in seconds) the server will wait for a player to send a play message once it is their term.
+      * Sets the amount of time (in seconds) the server will wait for a player to send a play message once it is their term.
 (0 for no timeout)
+    * -m MINPLAYERS
-    * -m MINPLAYERS    Sets the minimum number of players required to be connected to the server before a game will start.
+      * Sets the minimum number of players required to be connected to the server before a game will start.
 (Default 3)
+    * -s NUMSTRIKES
-    * -s NUMSTRIKES    Sets the number of strikes the server will give a client before disconnecting them.
+      * Sets the number of strikes the server will give a client before disconnecting them.
 (Default 3)
+    * -c MAXCLIENTS
-    * -c MAXCLIENTS    Sets the maximum number of clients the server will allow to connect to it.
+      * Sets the maximum number of clients the server will allow to connect to it.
+    * -h
-    * -h               Displays a help message detailing these options then exits.
+      * Displays a help message detailing these options then exits.

+  * Server Commands when running
+    * q | quit
+      * Stops the Server.
+    * h | help - (Java only)
+      * Displays a help message.

   * Client - [Python 2.7][6] - [Java][2]
     ```